labordynamicsinstitute/qwi_schemas/formats/README.md

 * updated geography definitions (changes in state-specific geographies impacting a small set of areas, for instance a WIB or a small number of counties) (see CHANGES in [V4.0.1](V4.0.1/CHANGES.txt), [V4.0.2](V4.0.2/CHANGES.txt), [V4.0.3](V4.0.3/CHANGES.txt) for examples)
 * change in NAICS coding affecting only a small number of industries (see CHANGES in [V4.0.2](V4.0.2/CHANGES.txt) for an example).
 Switching from SIC to NAICS would have been a 'major' version number change, changing from NAICS 1997 to 2007 - which had more significant changes, but did not fundamentally change the way the data are read in - would have been a 'minor' version number change.

-Additional revisions within a "patch"-level schema will be identified in the CHANGES.txt by date, but will not otherwise carry a differernt version number.
+Additional revisions within a "patch"-level schema will be identified in the CHANGES.txt by date, but will not otherwise carry a different version number.
 Revisions are only used to correct for bugs, and to improve documentation of the schema itself, but not to change the schema.

 ## Draft Versions
 LEHD will publish a draft version of minor or major schema changes, in order to be able to allow for comments by the community.
 A draft schema may also accompany 'beta' data products, where both schema and data are published to elicit comments from the public.
 Draft versions do not necessarily lead to a final specification, and should be treated as work in progress.